balazshevesi/clothing-webshop/README.md

 ## prio 2

-- [ ] Add success screen after payment?
+- [ ] Add success screen after payment, and whipe cart items
+- [ ] Fix checkout for guest users
+- [ ] Make so that the cancel button on the stripe page brings you back to the prevous page that you were on. pretty much just need to add an argument to the goToCheckout function
 - [ ] Add to orders table after successful payment??
-- [ ] Add stastics to admin panel
+- [ ] Add statistics to admin panel
 - [ ] Find email provider and setup forgot password system
+- [ ] Fix behavior if only one color/size is available

 ## prio 3

 - [ ] probably shouldn't store user info (apart from userId) on the client
-- [ ] remove a bunch of unsused console logs
+- [ ] remove a bunch of unused console logs
 - [ ] Make so buyers can submit reviews
 - [ ] Ai integration??? like talk with the cart? let the ai modify the cart??